 Loose skin of the arms can often result from extreme weight loss.
 This condition does not respond to diet and exercise.
 Brachioplasty is performed to correct the skin excess and improve the contours of the arms.

-Brachioplasty (Arm Lift) Initial Evaluation
+What happens at my Brachioplasty (Arm Lift) Initial Evaluation?

 At the initial consultation, your health history will be reviewed and the procedure you are interested in will be explained in great detail.
-Any alternative procedures, as well as the risks and benefits of surgery will be discussed.
+Any alternative procedures, as well as the risks and benefits of surgery, will be discussed.
 You will view before and after photographs of Dr. Lawton‘s patients, and all of your questions will be answered.

 During the examination, your arm contours including skin excess, fatty deposits, and muscular tone will be evaluated.
-You will have the opportunity to point out particular characteristics of your anatomy that you would like to improve or change.
+You will have the opportunity to point out the particular characteristics of your anatomy that you would like to improve or change.

 After an extensive discussion, you and Dr. Lawton will arrive at the surgical plan that will best achieve your goals.
 It is our commitment that you leave this initial visit with a clear understanding of your surgical options, so you may make an informed decision.
 We are happy to answer any questions you may think of later by telephone, email, or at another private consultation.
 There is never an additional charge for these subsequent visits.

 Brachioplasty is performed in our own private AAAASF Certified Class-C Outpatient Surgical Center.
 The procedure takes between 1 and 2 hours.
 During surgery, excess skin and fat are removed.
-For this outpatient procedure, we utilize general intravenous anesthesia administered by an elite group of carefully selected, highly qualified, board certified anesthesiologists.
+For this outpatient procedure, we utilize general intravenous anesthesia administered by an elite group of carefully selected, highly qualified, board-certified anesthesiologists.
 The techniques employed are designed to provide a smooth, gentle anesthetic experience, and prevent postoperative nausea and eliminate postoperative pain.

 Rest is recommended after surgery.
 At home, you will have medications to ease the pain.
 We also prescribe antibiotics to reduce the risk of infection.
 Surgical vitamins, arnica, and bromelain are used to reduce the swelling and bruising, and to speed your recovery.